Why More Africans are Relocating to Regional Australia | Time to Pack & MOVE!

 4. Regional Spotlight

 • Alice Springs, Northern Territory: Although this Central Australian city has received bad rap from the press for political reasons, Alice Springs is the number one destination for most Africans from Melbourne, in my view.
-There is a big population of Sudanese, Zimbabweans, and other Africans most of whom are employed by Local Councils and Aboriginal Corporations in middle to senior managerial positions earning income of more than $80,000 per annum.
-A lot of Africans also work in the security sector as guards, supermarkets (mainly Coles and Woolies), taxis, and the community sector (mainly disability and aged care).
-Personally, I first visited Alice Springs in 2012 to interview with a big non-governmental organisation as project manager, and returned in 2018 to work with a Local Council to get away from the mess in Melbourne.
+There is a large population of Sudanese, Zimbabweans, and other Africans, most of whom are employed by Local Councils and Aboriginal Corporations in middle to senior managerial positions, earning income of more than $80,000 per annum.
+Many Africans also work in the security sector as guards, supermarkets (mainly Coles and Woolies), taxis, and the community sector (mainly disability and aged care).
+Personally, I first visited Alice Springs in 2012 to interview with a big non-governmental organisation as project manager and returned in 2018 to work with a Local Council to get away from the mess in Melbourne.
 I’ve never regretted my move!

 Why More Africans are Relocating to Regional Australia